peterstanton/CSS390-Assignment4/README.md

 * https://people.duke.edu/~hpgavin/gnuplot.html

-* Thanks to Cameron Padua for helping me figure out how to retrievve responses from the server for Collector.py using urllib2, pointing out that I need to be deleting trailing whitespace after splitting the html response, and mentioning the strip() method for extra whitespace.
+* Thanks to Cameron Padua for helping me figure out how to retrieve responses from the server for Collector.py using urllib2, pointing out that I need to be deleting trailing whitespace after splitting the html response, and mentioning the strip() method for extra whitespace.